vmikk/PhyloNext_manuscript/README.md

 - results in GeoPackage format (`Diversity_estimates.gpkg`)
 - biodiversity estimates, along with the phylogenetic tree, in the native Biodiverse format (`Biodiverse.bds`)

+The test included:
+a) a nearly identical analysis of the original spatial dataset and phylogeny,
+b) analysis of original phylogeny with new filtered GBIF occurrence data with the original phylogeny,
+c) analysis of the original occurrence data with a custom synthetic phylogeny from OpenTree,
+d) analysis of new filtered GBIF occurrence data with a custom synthetic phylogeny from OpenTree.

 ## `Acacia_2013_parquet.7z`